Prostate Cancer: Symptoms

 Possible symptoms include:

-A frequent need to pee, especially at night
+- A frequent need to urinate, especially at night

 But you should not ignore any of these symptoms.
-So if you do notice 1 or more, contact your healthcare provider as soon as you can.
-Only a healthcare provider can tell if you have cancer.
+So if you do notice one or more, contact your doctor as soon as you can.
+Only a doctor can tell if you have cancer.